A Dynamical Cartography of the Epistemic Diffusion of Artificial Intelligence in Neuroscience: Technical elements for the construction of the neuroscience knowledge map

 We apply this clustering method to our embedded 2D representation of neuroscience papers, i.e. after applying UMAP.
 Fig.~\ref{fig:dendrogram}A shows the dendrogram returned by its execution.
 We manually choose the most separated and persistent clusters on this dendrogram, regardless of their respective size, shape, or intrinsic density, by progressively increasing $\lambda$.
 When setting $\lambda$ around 5, we divide the dataset into 3 clusters, namely $C_0$, $C_1$ and a very large one whose partition is shown below in Fig.~\ref{fig:dendrogram}B. In this way we obtain the other clusters appearing in Fig.~\ref{fig:map}.
 The populations of all the clusters are indicated in the caption of Fig.~\ref{fig:dendrogram}.
 With such a partition, we allow a total noise rate of about 6.5\%.
 We considered these time-aggregated clusters for the analysis of all the neuroscience knowledge maps shown throughout the main text, in particular the 5-year temporal maps in Fig.~\ref{fig:map_temporal}.

 Furthermore, choosing a high number of neighbors to perform HDBSCAN leads to very aggregated clusters with inhomogeneous density within them, while choosing a low number of neighbors favors the formation of smaller and more homogeneously distributed clusters of points -- hence the very high number of branches Fig.~\ref{fig:dendrogram}.
-We have opted for this second strategy to plot this dendrogram for two reasons: 1) to avoid the identification of large and thematically inconsistent clusters, which could gather too distant knowledge, and 2) to allow a more precise partitioning of the dataset in the future, especially the big clusters $C_7$ and $C_8$.
+We have opted for this second strategy to plot this dendrogram for two reasons: 1) to avoid the identification of large and thematically inconsistent clusters, which could gather too distant knowledge, and 2) to allow a more precise partitioning of the dataset in the future, especially the big clusters on brain neural networks, neurological disorders ($C_7$), and central nervous system studies ($C_8$).